october 18, 2014

 In order to protect our participants and insure a safe event, each individual participating in this event must be officially registered under his or her own name with accurate personal information.
 Failure to do so will void the registration and prohibit participation.
 Registration entries and race numbers cannot be transferred to another person under any circumstances or used by registrant in subsequent years.
 Registration fees are non-refundable in all cases regardless of inability to participate or event cancellation.
 The race director reserves the right to cancel the event because of weather, natural disaster or other unforeseen circumstances which pose a significant danger to the participants.

-Can I push strollers, wear headphones, or bring my dog?
+Can I wear headphones, bring my dog, or push a stroller?

-Jogging strollers (no walking) will be allowed in the Half and 5K.
-For insurance and safety purposes, we do not allow headphones, earbuds, Ipods, radios, and other hearing devices or animals on the course.
+For insurance and safety purposes, we do not allow headphones, earbuds, iPods, radios, other hearing-obstructive devices or animals on the course.
 Elite runners and prize winners are not allowed to wear them according to USAT&F rules.
 Animals are not allowed on the course unless they are assisting visually impaired participants.

 What is the minimum age requirement?